Ottawa Event Calendar

 September 27 – November 2, 2014

-The Culture itinerary is all about discovering Ottawa’s cultural attractions, including museums, theatres, and galleries, punctuated by uniquely Canadian experiences.
+This 3-day Culture itinerary is all about discovering Ottawa’s cultural attractions, including museums, theatres, and galleries, punctuated by uniquely Canadian experiences.

 1:00 pm: Take a break and have lunch at the museum’s Bistro Boréal or the more casual Voyageurs Cafeteria.

 2:00 pm: Catch the latest IMAX flick.
-Sit back in a reclining seat to get the full effect of the seven-storey high screen and curved dome.
+Sit back in a reclining seat to get the full effect of the seven-storey screen and curved dome.

 Youth/family-friendly option: Stop in for an Italian treat at The Grand Pizzeria, a great hotspot with authentic Neapolitain pizza.

-8:00 pm: Jazz, blues and folk are just a few of Ottawa’s fantastic music festivals in the summer months.
-From the avant-garde to big band and swing, the TD Ottawa International Jazz Festival offers musical styles to suit any jazz aficionado (see the Calendar of Events for dates).
+8:00 pm: Jazz, blues, and folk are just a few of Ottawa’s fantastic music festivals in the summer months.
+From the avant-garde to big band and swing, the RBC Royal Bank Bluesfest or the TD Ottawa International Jazz Festival are two festivals that offer musical styles to suit any music lover. (see the Calendar of Events for dates).

 Or if you need a winter sports fix, the Ottawa Senators, Ottawa’s National Hockey League (NHL) team, are the hottest ticket in town!
 You can catch a game at Canadian Tire Centre.